Western Australia Rangelands Conservation Initiative Site #7

 Project Information:

-Western Australia Rangelands Conservation Initiative Site #7 is a Human-Induced Regeneration (HIR) project located in the Gascoyne region of Western Australia.
-The project site is situated approximately 115km southeast of Carnarvon and roughly 75km northeast of Denham, near the Wooramel River catchment.
-Registered on August 26, 2020, the project covers a substantial area of approximately 145,673 hectares.
+Western Australia Rangelands Conservation Initiative Site #7 is a Human-Induced Regeneration project located in the Gascoyne region of Western Australia, approximately 100km southeast of Carnarvon.
+It was registered in August 2020 and covers an expansive 145,673.07 hectares.